Sean Wyer

 Academic Work

-I am a final-year Ph.D. candidate in Italian Studies at the University of California, Berkeley, and a lecturer in Italian based at Balliol College, Oxford.
-I currently hold a Charlotte W. Newcombe Doctoral Dissertation Fellowship for the 2023-4 academic year.
+I am a postdoctoral researcher in Italian, based at the University of Oxford.
+In spring 2024, I received my PhD in Italian Studies from the University of California, Berkeley, where I held a Charlotte W. Newcombe Doctoral Dissertation Fellowship during my last academic year.